takari/maven-profiler/README.md

 # Tesla profiler

 The Tesla profiler is a simple EventSpy implementation that gathers timing information.
-It collects the time is takes to execute each mojo and gathers them within the phase they run.
-This was originall written to find a particular hotspot and it not formatted particularly and definitely needs improvement.
+It collects the time it takes to execute each mojo and gathers them within the phase they run.
+This was originally written to find a particular hotspot and it not formatted particularly well and definitely needs improvement.

 To profile your build you need to install the profiling extension your Maven/Tesla distribution.
 Find the [latest version in Maven Central][1] and install it in the `${M2_HOME}/lib/ext` directory.